For those of you who didn’t get to see last month’s quiz, here it is again with the answer to follow:

 My problem was at its peak when my mother was ailing with cancer (1996-97) and I had to travel frequently for work while my husband took care of her.
 At that time it would take days for me to actually recover from the aftermath of a journey.

 We have a name for that in the Repertory, we call it “night-watching” or, “Generals: night-watching, ailments from”.
-It means your family member is sick, and you’re up all night with this person, full of anxiety, worrying about him or her, you’re losing sleep; and the loss of sleep is leading to a decline in your health; exactly what or how your health is declining is not important.
+It means your family member is sick, and you’re up all night with this person, full of anxiety, worrying about him or her, you’re losing sleep; and the loss of sleep is leading to a decline in your health.

 What is our main remedy for “Ailments from Night-Watching”?